 Craig has spoken at international conferences about strategic litigation and has advised a number of international NGOS on aspects of strategic litigation that advances the rule of law.
 For direct contact, consulting, public speaking or representation – please contact firstname.lastname@example.org

 Thomas Harré is an employed barrister in LawAid International Chambers.
 Thomas holds an LL.M(dist) degree from the University of Canterbury, and has a Ph.D from Melbourne Law School.

-Thomas is a specialist in transnational criminal law, with a particular emphasis on human trafficking for forced labour.
+Thomas is a specialist in transnational criminal law, particularly in the area of human trafficking.
+Thomas combines practice with research, and has published and presented widely.
 He has given advice on issues of forced labour and human trafficking in a number of cases in Southeast Asia, and has consulted to the United Nations.

 Thomas is interested in issues of criminal justice, international law and human rights, and is passionate about using the law to protect the rights of vulnerable people around the world.

 Contact Thomas directly: email@example.com